The difficulty with electric cars is energy density of the battery:

 Ethanol is a powerful motor fuel in its own right and, if used in an engine optimized for ethanol, has slightly better available energy than gasoline.

 Lithium ion batteries provide at the most 120 watt-hours/lb of available energy to move the car which is why EV's weigh a lot and cost a lot of money.
-The Chevy Bolt can go 238 miles on a single charge, but at the cost of weight (3600 lb vehicle) and cost ($43,500).
+The Chevy Bolt can go 238 miles on a single charge, but at the cost of weight (3600 lb vehicle).
 The battery alone in a Chevy Bolt weights 960 lbs and you can't even buy the car with a power seat!

 If you add even more batteries to get more more power and mileage, the weight of the vehicle increases and efficiency drops even more.
-Costs also increase dramatically which is why the Tesla Models S and X cost and weigh so much.
+The battery in the GMC Hummer EV weighs 2,923 lbs, a third of the total vehicle weight which is why it costs so much and gets horrible mileage - 64 KWHrs to go 100 miles.